Edric-cui/Portfolio1/_posts/2018-06-03-clientelling tool.md

 Then salespeople can use follow-up survey (sales call) to test if our system left customers with a good impression, which can also help us trace the retention rate and drop-off rate.

 One of the cons of A/B testing is that it measures quantity not quality.
-However, with salespeople helping designers collect qualitative feedback, we make this disadvantage into a advantage.
+However, with salespeople helping designers collect qualitative feedback, we can overcome this disadvantage.

 ---